Text and images are copyright. All rights reserved.

 One the pictures of station benches shows the station name.
 This means that it was either before or after the Second World War, as during the war all outside place names were removed so as to be of no help to an invading army.

-There was a television program I watched a few years back in which someone who travelled on a train during the war commented "I was really surprised at how every time we came to a station the place seemed to be called 'gentlemen'".
+There was a television programme I watched a few years back in which someone who travelled on a train during the war commented "I was really surprised at how every time we came to a station the place seemed to be called 'gentlemen'".
 He didn't realise that these notices indicated the toilets and that the station names had been taken down.

 On the walls or fences of platforms were advertisements.
 These were typical of the time, in that they were enamel on metal.
 The enamel gave an attractive glossy finish and was relatively weatherproof.
 However, by the time that I remember them during the Second World War, they had invariably been chipped, letting the damp in and causing rust - see the photos below.
 I never noticed any new ones after the war, probably because plastics were coming in.